lasseborly/react-roman/README.md

 # react-roman
-A react component that converts numbers to roman numerals.
+A react component that displays your numbers in the form of roman numerals

 ## Install
 ```bash